XEDGit/AdventOfCode2021/README.md

     -rm <path>: removes a file
     -cat <path>: shows content of a text file located into /inputs folder

-    remember the file path on Windows is with \ in UNIX with /
+    remember the file path on Windows uses '\', in UNIX with '/'

 If instead **you need help with the command usage, try typing the command itself**, the CLI will provide you with arguments explaination